-The Walk of Fame is an oak-shaded walkway flanked on either side by stones engraved with the names of famous men and women gathered from their birthplaces.
+The Walk of Fame is an oak-shaded walkway located around The Green that features stones engraved with the names of famous men and women gathered from their birthplaces.
 No two stones along the pathway through the center of the Rollins campus are alike.

 Rollins President Hamilton Holt created the Walk of Fame.
 The idea was planted in Holt when he was a child.
 He often traveled along the country roads around the family home in Woodstock, Connecticut with his physician father listening to stories about old farms and homesteads and the people who first settled them.
 The walkways leading to some of these old Connecticut houses were made of stepping stones taken from ancestral homes and engraved with the name of the ancestor.
 Holt liked this idea and designed an “ancestral walk” for his family home.
 Later, he thought it would be interesting to collect stones from famous people he had met who would be of interest to the general public.